 One of the best things about an American Thanksgiving dinner is the variety of foods and flavors being served up in one meal.
 Now, as a hosteller, you’re probably not going to want to buy a whole turkey and all the trimmings, so this bowl is the next best way to get that variety.
 Plus, it’s a meal that requires many hands, so it’s best prepared as a team.
 Pick up some fresh, seasonal ingredients at a local farmer’s market if there’s on near your hostel.

-Turkey meat or tofu or 1 can of garbanzo beans,
+- Turkey meat or tofu or 1 can of garbanzo beans,

 Easy Peasy Pumpkin Pie